POORT8/Poort8.Dataspace.NoodleBar/docs/4 - NoodleBar Implementation Stages.md

-# Chapter 4: NoodleBar Implementation Stages
+# 4: NoodleBar Implementation Options

 Poort8 has been the frontrunner in creating solutions for dataspaces.
 We believe it is important to have a running prototype as soon as possible, which is why we created NoodleBar.
 Beginning with the iSHARE framework from the start has proven to be far too complex, and frankly, most use cases don't need this level of security and governance.
 With NoodleBar, we set out to create a solution that makes it possible to set up a dataspace prototype in a day.
 This prototype can be integrated with existing data sources or synthetic data to use the dataspace from day one.